-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Follows has presidented Financial loss leading to reduction in capacity.
+Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Financial loss leading to reduction in capacity.
 Reputational, Political, Financial.
 Annual internal and external audit.
 Cornwall Council financial services operate as a Part of the risk has been transferred to Cornwall Council through a SLA Cornwall IFCA is a Committee of Cornwall Council.
 This is because the Cornwall IFCA district maps onto the Unitary Authority of Cornwall Council.
 This allows for a close working Failure to maintain effective financial management and control.
 4 × 1 Loss of staff morale.
 Operational, Reputational. partner through a SLA. covering financial services. relationship between the two authorities giving Cornwall IFCA the support of a much larger organisation.
 Police investigation of fraudulent activities.
 Operational, Reputational.

 Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Damage to, limited access to, or loss of, office and storage spaces 4 × 1 Loss of physical records.
 Loss of IT infrastructure.
-Loss of ancillary Reputational, Political, Financial.
+Loss of ancillary equipment.
+Reputational, Political, Financial.
 Operational, Reputational, Reputational, Reputational.
 Ensure appropriate Health and Safety procedures are in place and followed; Ensure adequate off site backup of electronic data; Electronic copies of key records kept; Use of Cornwall Part of the risk has been transferred to Cornwall Council through a SLA covering HR, payroll and financial services.
 The office and Cornwall IFCA has two separate rented spaces at the Hayle Marine Renewables Business Park, both of which are new constructions built to a high standard.
 Cornwall IFCA also has a full suite of H&S risk assessments and systems of work in place to reduce the risk of fire, theft or other incidents.

-Loss of Operational, Council for payroll unit are of
+Loss of physical work spaces Operational, Reputational.
+Council for payroll and HR functions. unit are of modern design with good fire prevention systems in place.
+The use of IS for IT support gives access to offsite secure backup of all electronic data as well as capacity to quickly allow

-physical work Reputational. and HR functions. modern design

-spaces with good fire

-prevention

-systems in

-place.

-The use of IS for

-IT support gives

-access to offsite

-secure backup

-of all electronic

-data as well as

-capacity to

-quickly allow

-staff access to

-remote/hot desk

-working.